Riot grrrl: Feminism and riot grrrl culture

 Riot grrrl culture is often associated with third wave feminism, which also grew rapidly during the same early nineties timeframe.
 The movement of third-wave feminism focused less on laws and the political process and more on individual identity.
 The movement of third-wave feminism is said to have arisen out of the realization that women are of many colors, ethnicities, nationalities, religions and cultural backgrounds.
 While multiracial feminist movements have existed prior to the third wave, the proliferation of technology during the early nineties allowed for easier networking amongst feminist groups.
 Riot grrrls used media spectacle to their advantage, crafting works from oppositional technologies such as zines, videography, and music.
 The riot grrrl movement allowed women their own space to create music and make political statements about the issues they were facing in the punk rock community and in society.
 They used their music and publications to express their views on issues such as patriarchy, double standards against women, rape, domestic abuse, sexuality, and female empowerment.

 An undated, typewritten Bikini Kill tour flier answers the question "What is Riot grrrl?" with: "[Riot Grrrl is ...]
 Because we girls want to create mediums that speak to US.
 We are tired of boy band after boy band, boy zine after boy zine, boy punk after boy punk after boy...
 Because we need to talk to each other.
 Communication and inclusion are key.
 We will never know if we don't break the code of silence...
 Because in every form of media we see ourselves slapped, decapitated, laughed at, objectified, raped, trivialized, pushed, ignored, stereotyped, kicked, scorned, molested, silenced, invalidated, knifed, shot, choked and killed.
-Because a safe space needs to be created for girls where we can open our eyes and reach out to each other without being threatened by this sexist society and our day to day bullshit."Like other third wave feminists, riot grrrls attempted to foster an acceptance of diversity within feminist expression.
-That relationship to feminism is evident through their use of lyrics, zines and publications, and taking back the meaning of derogatory terms.
-All three of these forms were claimed to be a source of empowerment for women in the movement.
+Because a safe space needs to be created for girls where we can open our eyes and reach out to each other without being threatened by this sexist society and our day to day bullshit."